Keyboard shortcuts

 }

-request_id is to avoid doubly application.
-Let's think about this scenario:
+request_id is required to avoid doubly application.
+Let’s think about this scenario:

 1. The client sends a R/W command to add 1 to the value.

-2. The leader server replicates the command to the followers but crashes before application (+response).
+2. The leader server replicates the command to the followers but crashes before application and response.

 3. The client resends the command to a new leader after a timeout.

-4. The result is adding 2 to the value whereas the expectation is 1.
+4. The result is adding 2 in total to the value while the expectation is only 1.

 To avoid this issue, request_id is added to identify the commands.